 You may continue your studies online from outside Canada if authorized to do so.
 If you apply for your study permit before starting your program, any time spent studying online from outside Canada since spring 2020 now counts toward the length of a post- graduation work permit.
 (Before, only the time spent studying online after you were approved for a study permit counted.)
 You won’t have time deducted from the length of your post-graduation work permit for studies you complete outside Canada until April 30, 2021.

-You will only be eligible for a full refund if you let Humber College know by September 21, 2020, the tenth (10th) day of classes, that you will not be attending school.
+You will only be eligible for a full refund if you let Humber College know by January 29, 2021, the tenth (10th) day of classes, that you will not be attending school.
+March EAP students must notify Humber they will not be attending classes by March 26, 2021.

 |Withdrawal Timeframe||Refund Amounts|

-You may defer your program and transfer your tuition fees for up to one year provided you make the request by the 10th day of classes, September 21, 2020.
-After September 21, 2020 you will not be able to defer your enrollment and must re-apply for admission for a future term.
-There is no guarantee of deferral to the next semester.
+If you do not start studies then you may defer your program to the May 2021 term, or you may submit a new application for the September 2021 term and have your tuition fees transferred, provided you make the request by the 10th day of classes, January 29, 2021.
+After January 29, 2021, you will not be able to defer your tuition.
+There is no guarantee of deferral to the next semester due to limited space.
 Future term availability will be determined by Humber.